RustCrypto/utils/pem-rfc7468/README.md

 and targeting the "ABNF (Strict)" subset of the grammar as described in Section 3 Figure 3.

+## Implementation notes

+- Core PEM implementation is `no_std`-friendly and requires no heap allocations.
+- Avoids use of copies and temporary buffers.
+- Uses the [`base64ct`] crate to decode/encode Base64 in constant-time.
+- PEM parser avoids branching on potentially secret data as much as possible.
+  In the happy path, only 1-byte of secret data is potentially branched upon.

+Note: a forthcoming paper [Util::Lookup: Exploiting key decoding in cryptographic libraries][Util::Lookup] demonstrates how the leakage from non-constant-time PEM parsers can be used to practically extract RSA private keys from SGX enclaves.

 ## License

 Licensed under either of: